netreplica/templates/README.md

 * `cml/kinds/<kind>.j2`: templates for individual CML node entries in the topology file.
 * `cml/interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind` in CML.
 * `cml/configs/<family>.j2`: templates for embedding startup configuration in the topology file.
 Use `<family>` to denote NOS family like `ios`, `nxos`, etc.

-NOS-specific artifacts:

-* `interface_maps/<kind>.j2`: templates for mappings between real interface names and emulated interface names used by the NOS `kind`.
-Not all `kinds` support such mappings.

 To customize the way a topology file should be generated, change these templates as needed.
 For example, you might want to modify `image` values depending on the `kind`.
 You can also add new templates, if the platforms you have are not covered by the provided set of templates.